bulbulica2/wpblog/wp-content/plugins/newsletter/readme.txt

 == Changelog ==

+= 6.8.7 =

+* Fix of confirmation_url attribute on minimal subscription form

+= 6.8.6 =

+* Disabled the default WordPress emoji to image replacer on admin pages of Newsletter

 = 6.8.5 =

 * Updated Controls class to support the new Reports Addon
-* Fix of confirmation_url attribute on minimal subscription form

 = 6.8.4 =